VigneshVSV/hololinked-docs/source/index.rst

 * the hardware is represented by a class
-* properties are validated get-set attributes of the class which may be used to model hardware settings, hold captured/computed data or generic network accessible quantities etc.
+* properties are validated get-set attributes of the class which may be used to model hardware settings, hold captured/computed data or generic network accessible quantities.
 * actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic.
 * events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.